maestro-2020 - maestro-2020 - Training

 Prior experience of Maestro is not needed, but basic understanding of quantum chemistry is useful.

 You can also join to follow a video stream of the lectures, but unfortunately there will be limited support for doing the hands-on remotely.
-Please register, even in this case.
+If you want to participate remotely, please send email to atte.sillanpaa ät csc.fi to get hands-on input files.

-You can install and test your setup in here: http://zoom.us/test and a link to join the stream will be posted here closer to the event.
+You can install and test your setup in here: http://zoom.us/test and on Friday morning join the live stream in here.

 Training workshop on simulating atomic layer deposition and related gas-surface processes